Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

 An auto accident could cost your small business thousands of dollars, especially if someone is hurt.
 Compare that to the median premium of about $140 per month for small businesses, and it’s easy to see why commercial auto insurance is the better deal.

 Commercial auto insurance helps pay for lawsuits, property damage, and medical costs that arise from an accident involving a company vehicle.
 It can also cover vehicle theft, vandalism, and damage from hail and storms.

 This policy can be tailored to fit the needs of your pet care company.
-For example, a dog trainer who drives infrequently to see clients may need less coverage than a van belonging to a dog walking business that picks up and drops off dogs every day.
+For example, a dog trainer who drives infrequently to see clients may need less coverage than a van belonging to a mobile pet groomer who visits clients every day.

 Company-owned vehicles must be covered by commercial auto insurance.
 It's the law in almost every state.

 Commercial auto insurance may be required if you:

 State regulations determine how much coverage you need.
 Your commercial auto insurance must meet your state’s liability insurance requirements.